 I, Dennis N. Benevides, declare as follows:

-1. Enron Corp. (the parent of Enron Energy Services), through its affiliates, is the largest trader of commodities, including electricity, in the world.
-Reduced to its basics, Enron profits by selling the commodity for a higher price than the price at which Enron purchases it.
-I am the Vice President of Commodity Risk Management of Enron Energy Services ("Enron").
+1. I am the Vice President of Commodity Risk Management of Enron Energy Services ("Enron").
 I have an undergraduate degree in Electrical Engineering and a Masters of Business Administration.
 I manage the Enron Energy Services trading desk for power and manage Enron's energy price risk.
 As part of my responsibility, I calculate and hedge energy price risk for Enron.
 I was the person at Enron primarily responsible for assessing the financial implications of Enron's Direct Access Services Agreement (the "Agreement") with the Universities.
 I make this declaration of my personal knowledge and, if called and sworn as a witness, I could and would testify competently hereto.

 2. I submit this Declaration in support of Defendant's Memorandum of Points and Authority Opposing Plaintiffs' Motion for Preliminary Injunction.